William Barton Wright: Early career and India

-Barton Wright became an apprentice at the Swindon Works of the Great Western Railway (GWR) at the age of 17, under Daniel Gooch, who was related through his mother.
+Barton Wright became an apprentice at the Swindon Works of the Great Western Railway (GWR) at the age of 17, under Daniel Gooch, who was related through his paternal aunt.
 There he served in the erecting shop, and then the drawing office, before becoming assistant to Archibald Sturrock, the works manager.
 Having completed his apprenticeship in 1851, he was given the charge of the GWR's locomotive depot at Paddington.

 In October 1854, he was appointed the first locomotive, carriage and wagon superintendent of the Madras Railway, taking up his post at the Perambur Loco Works in March 1855.
 Locomotives supplied to the Madras Railway during this period were to the specification of John Hawkshaw; mostly 2-4-0 for passenger trains, 0-4-2 for mixed traffic, and 0-6-0 for goods.
 Barton Wright became a Member of the Institution of Civil Engineers on 7 December 1869, and a Member of the Institution of Mechanical Engineers in June 1878.